Is God Really Cool with Cannabis?

 cane, 2 times

-“Kaneh” appears also 29 times as “reed,” 24 times as “branch,” one 1 time as “bone” in Job_31:22.
-In Gen_41:5 and Gen_41:22 it is translated in JPS as “stalk” in Joseph’s dreams.
+“Kaneh” appears also 29 times as “reed,” 24 times as “branch,” one 1 time as “bone” in Job 31:22.
+In Gen 41:5 and Gen 41:22 it is translated in JPS as “stalk” in Joseph’s dreams.

 Where did the confusion come from?

 Breaking Israel News is a respected publisher that offers Biblical perspectives on the latest news from Israel and the Middle East.
-By heading Eliana Rudee’s article ‘God is Cool With Cannabis,’ Says Orthodox Jewish Cannabis Expert” with the verse in Gen 1:11, the present author assumes that Breaking Israel News considers Sarah Zadok’s opinion Biblical, or at least it is not in disagreement with her.
+By heading Eliana Rudee’s article ‘God is Cool with Cannabis,’ Says Orthodox Jewish Cannabis Expert” with the verse in Gen 1:11, the present author assumes that Breaking Israel News considers Sarah Zadok’s opinion Biblical, or at least it is not in disagreement with her.
+But what does Gen 1:11 really say on this issue, because this is the most quoted verse along with Exo 30:23 to justify the smoking of cannabis.
+Gen 1:11 says thus:

 And God said: ‘Let the earth put forth grass, herb yielding seed, and fruit-tree bearing fruit after its kind, wherein is the seed thereof, upon the earth.’
 And it was so.
 And the earth brought forth grass, herb yielding seed after its kind, and tree bearing fruit, wherein is the seed thereof, after its kind; and God saw that it was good.
 (Gen 1:11-12 JPS)